-4.9 Ship Security Alert
+4.10 Ship Security Alert

-MCCs shall process ship security alerts according to the logic in Annex III/B of document C/S A.001 (DDP).
+MCCs shall process ship security alerts according to the logic at the section entitled "Exchange of Ship Security Alerts" and in the associated annex of document C/S A.001 (DDP).
 Routing of ship security alerts shall be based on the country code contained in the beacon message.
 Ship security alerts shall be exchanged using the formats and data content for 406 MHz alert messages as contained in document C/S A.002 (SID).